The Queen's College, Oxford: History

 Following the new foundation, the college had a good reputation and flourished until the 1750s.
 Joseph Williamson, who had been admitted as a poor boy and went on to become a fellow, rose to Secretary of State and amassed a fortune.
 He funded a new range on Queen's Lane built in 1671–72.
 Following a bequest of books from Thomas Barlow, a new library was built between 1693 and 1696 by master builder John Townesend.
 A further bequest from Williamson of £6,000, along with purchase of the buildings along the High Street, allowed a new front quad to be built and for the remaining medieval buildings to be replaced.
 This was completed by 1759 by John's son William Townesend.
 The college gained a large number of benefactions during this time, which helped to pay for the buildings and bring in more scholars from other, mostly northern, towns.

 From the 1750s, as with other Oxford colleges, standards dropped.
 The Oxford commission of 1850–1859 revised the statutes and removed the northern preference for fellows and most of the students.
-Over the coming years, requirements for fellows to be unmarried were relaxed, the number of fellows required to have taken orders and studied theology was reduced, and in 1871 the Universities Tests Act allowed non-conformists and Catholics.
+Over the coming years, requirements for fellows to be unmarried were relaxed, the number of fellows required to have taken orders and studied theology was reduced, and the Universities Tests Act 1871 allowed non-conformists and Catholics.

 Like many of Oxford's colleges, Queen's admitted its first mixed-sex cohort in 1979, after more than six centuries as an institution for men only.

 Naming

 The college is named for its first patroness, Queen Philippa.
 Established in January 1341 'under the name of the Hall of the Queen's scholars of Oxford' (sub nomine aule scholarium Regine de Oxon), the college was subsequently called the 'Queen's Hall', 'Queenhall' and 'Queen's College'.
 The Queen's College, Oxford Act 1584 (27 Eliz.
 1. c.
-2) sought to end this confusion by providing that it should be called by the one name "the Queen's College"; in practice, the definite article is usually omitted.
-The full name of the College, as indicated in its annual reports, is The Provost and Scholars of The Queen's College in the University of Oxford.
+2 Pr.) sought to end this confusion by providing that it should be called by the one name "the Queen's College";.
+The full name of the college, as indicated in its annual reports, is The Provost and Scholars of The Queen's College in the University of Oxford.
 Queens' College in Cambridge positions its apostrophe differently and has no article, as it was named for multiple queens (Margaret of Anjou and Elizabeth Woodville).